Nesvilab/FragPipe/docs/tutorial_DIA.md

 ### Build a library from combined DDA and DIA data
 This workflow is composed of two steps:

-A) run just the DIA-Umpire step to extract pseudo-MS/MS spectra from DIA data, and
+A) run just the DIA-Umpire step (`DIA-Umpire` workflow) to extract pseudo-MS/MS spectra from DIA data, then

-B) build the library from the pseudo-MS/MS DDA files and additional DDA files**
+B) build the library from the pseudo-MS/MS DDA files and the DDA files

 1. For **part A**, load the 'DIA_Umpire' workflow, add DIA mzML files, and adjust the DIA-Umpire parameters as needed (see above).
 Select the output destination and 'RUN'.
 When DIA-Umpire is finished, the output folder will contain three pseudo-MS/MS (pseudo-DDA) files for each input mzML, with the suffixes `_Q1.mzML`, `_Q2.mzML`, `_Q3.mzML`.